smalos/nuBuilder4-Code-Library/codelib/subform_disable_sorting/README.md

 ### Subform: Disable row sorting

-To prevent users from sorting rows in a Subform, place this empty function nuSortSubform() in you form's Custom Code field.
+To prevent users from sorting rows in a Subform, place this empty function nuSortSubform() in your form's *Custom Code* field.
 This will override the default sorting function.

 ```javascript